Social Media Marketing Essentials for Designers Who Hate Marketing

 All the manipulation tactics that marketers relied on?
 Platforms killed them because they were destroying user trust and, more importantly, ad revenue.

-Now platforms reward what you’ve been good at all along:
+Now platforms reward what designers are naturally good at:

 Visual hierarchy over viral tricks.